Amazon Marketplace

 H2 refers to the second half of the year (July through December) and is typically the higher-revenue period with holiday and festive season sales.
 Sellers plan their inventory and marketing budgets months in advance to benefit from H2 demand.
 Preparation for H2 is crucial for annual profitability and cash flow.

-Open term pageHB
+Open glossary pageHB

 Heavy Bulky